-In this section, I will be doing a fresh WooCommerce plugin installation on a WordPress website.
-If you are not familiar with how to install the WooCommerce plugin, don’t worry.
+In this section, I will install a fresh WooCommerce plugin on a WordPress website.
+If you are unfamiliar with installing the WooCommerce plugin, don’t worry.
 Just follow along!

-If you already have the WooCommerce plugin installed and set up on your website, you can skip this step.
+You can skip this step if you already have the WooCommerce plugin installed and set up on your website.

 Step 1: Log in to your WordPress website’s admin dashboard.
 Now go to the Plugins > Add New.